 Service Reduction Information

-Until further notice Manchester State Park will contain areas where services are reduced or eliminated due to the fiscal crisis.
+Until further notice Manchester State Park will contain areas where services are reduced or eliminated.

 For further information please contact the Mendocino District Office at (707) 937-5804 Monday - Friday 8:00 a.m. to 5:00 p.m.

 Group camp is available year round.
 Reservations are required.
 For reservations please contact Reserve America.

 Manchester State Park features a beach, sand dunes, and flat grasslands, with nearly 18,000 feet of ocean frontage.
 The beach line curves gently to form a "catch basin" for sea debris, which accounts for the volume of driftwood found here.
 Five miles of gentle, sandy beach stretches southward towards the Point Arena Lighthouse.